Teaching ceramics at SIU-Carbondale in 1972. In 2016, celebrated 50 years of working in ceramics.

 teaching Ceramics and working in Clay in Montana for 31 years and then setting up a studio in Texas for 11 years, now back in Montana after a decade away.
 Traveled the world quite a bit exploring Clay things .
 Now I'm home!!

 Marcia Selsor is a full-time ceramic artist, workshop presenter, writer, teacher and alchemist investigating making marks on ceramic surfaces.
 She has a BFA from the Philadelphia University of the Arts and an MFA from Southern Illinois University -Carbondale.
-In 1961 at age 11, I began Saturday art classes at the Philadelphia Museum College of Art, after the University of the Arts.
+In 1961 at age 11, I began Saturday art classes at the Philadelphia Museum College of Art, afterwards becoming the University of the Arts.
 Sometimes I'd sketch around Carpenter's Hall, Independence Hall or Old Christ's Church or I'd go to museums like the University of Penn Museum, the Philadelphia Museum of Art, The Rodin Museum along the Parkway.
 Growing up in the third largest city in the U.S. at the time, I gained an appreciation of history and our heritage.
 I am 9th generation Philadelphian.
 Spending so much time exploring alone in the city I became aware of the great architectural elements of a colonial city that evolved into an Industrial major player during the Industrial Revolution.
 My ancestors were tool manufacturers in Germantown.
 I am a tinkerer and build lots of things from a paper storage chest, a right angle jig, to studio benches and carts.
 I even built a Rammed Earth Studio in 1977.
 Although I grew up in the city, I spent summers with my grandmother along the beach on the Jersey Shore.
 At least once per summer my sisters and I would go crabbing, and my grandmother would make crab cakes.
 I exhibited my work from the Saturday classes at the year-end shows and exhibited in 1963 at a Gimbel's city-wide competition winning an award for watercolor when I was in 9th grade.
 My High School teacher, William Kuchler, helped me prepare a portfolio for a competitive Board of Education Scholarship.
 I was awarded the scholarship at graduation along with a Gold Medal for Achievement in the Arts from Germantown Savings Banks.

 I enrolled as a freshman in 1966 to the Philadelphia College of Art now the Philadelphia University of the Arts..
 After the Freshman Foundation Program, I was an Industrial Design Major until I took Ceramics as an elective.
 The satisfaction of creating finished functional pieces caused me to change my major to Ceramics.
 I was hooked!
 I took Ceramics classes with Bill Daley, Petras Vaskys, Paula Winokur, Julia Jackson and Roland Jahn.
 I have never looked back.
 Graduated with a BFA in 1970.
 In 1967 I began firing Raku that year when Paul Soldner was giving a workshop at Wallingford Art Center for local colleges...during the winter in the snow.
 I have been firing raku ever since, plus stoneware, soda, wood, and alternative types of firing processes.
 I gained a great education on building kilns while in college.
 This continued in graduate school where we built several kilns at students' homes including mine.
 I have built kilns for soda, stoneware, and raku and make architectural ceramics.
 I moved to the Mid-west to continuing studies in Ceramics at Southern Illinois University-Carbondale with Nick Vergette and Bill Boysen graduating with an MFA in Ceramics in 1974.
 I had a year off when I spent 9 months as a resident potter at the Grail in Cornwall-on-Hudson building a kiln, burners and rehabbing a cabin for a pottery studio while serving as a caretaker on a fifty acre Religious estate.

 Later, in 1975, I was hired to teach at Eastern Montana College, now Montana State University-Billings where I taught for 25 years.
 During the thirty-one years I lived in Montana, I learned to appreciate the grandeur of the mountains, the raw vivaciousness of wild horses, trout fishing, good friends, Yellowstone Park, self-reliance, hot potting (swimming in hot springs) in sub-zero weather, and all the rigors of living in the Last Best Place.
 One day driving home from Billings to Huntley, I passed a field of Black Angus in fresh Spring grass and immediately thought RAKU!I began making plaques with cows, sheep, asses, horses.
 Once when I had a group of students up in the Pryor Mountains to look for clay, we went to the top of Dryhead Overlook where we were surrounded by a herd of running wild horses with their Spring foals.
 Another magic Montana moment inspired me to draw running horses on Raku.
 A great natural event, the eruption of Mount St. Helen's provided ash for making glazes.
 During my tenure while teaching I was awarded 2 Fulbright Scholars' Awards during my two sabbaticals.
 The first was in 1985-86 where I traveled to 48 pottery centers across Spain and documented their processes and published a book of drawings on the pottery of Agost.
 In 1994, I went to teach at the Tashkent Institute of the Arts and study historical ceramics in Uzbekistan.
 Colleagues took me to ancient cities along the Silk Road including Khiva, Samarkund, and Bukhara and a remote place where I gave a talk in a high school and was the first American the students had ever seen.
 I retired in 2000.
-I have taught in University of Hawaii-Manoa and had residencies in Iceland, Latvia, Uzbekistan, The Archie Bray in Helena, MT., The Clay Studio in Philadelphia, A.I.R.
+I have taught in University of Hawaii-Manoa, University of Texas at Brownsville, and had residencies in Iceland, Latvia, Uzbekistan, The Archie Bray in Helena, MT., The Clay Studio in Philadelphia, A.I.R.
 Vallauris , CRETA in Rome and La Meridiana, Hui No'eau Arts Center on Maui, and Mary Anderson Center for Creative Arts in Indiana.
 In the 1990s I served on the Board of the Mental Health Center Foundation, helped with the annual May Clay Day Fund Raiser and volunteered teaching at the Hub, a drop-in center for Adult Mentally challenged in Billings, Montana.
-Also served on the Technical staff for Ceramics Monthly and as Director-at-Large for the NCECA Board.
+Also served on the Technical staff for Ceramics Monthly, President of Potters Council, and as Director-at-Large for the NCECA Board.